asafamr/bertwsi/README.md

 ### Word Sense Induction with BERT

-a follow up to https://github.com/asafamr/SymPatternWSI , adapted to BERT follow the perquisites installation instructions in that rep.
+a follow up to https://github.com/asafamr/SymPatternWSI , adapted to BERT.<br>
+follow the perquisites installation instructions in that rep.

 paper: will soon be uploaded to arxiv